We Care for the strays on the SouthWest side of Samos Island, Greece.

 Sisters that were very different in characters, both were adopted to Sweden.

 Lara was always a bit more reserved and a perfect pick for someone single or a couple without kids living at home.
 And she found the perfect home!
 And this made her blossom so that the shyness is now gone and she is an absolutely happy bundle of joy and openness.

 Mila was the opposite, she needed others around her.
 And so she got that!
 She was adopted to a family with several people and another dog came to live there too.
 This is great for Mila as she loves to have a furry friend and she has blossomed as well.
 She loves running in the shoreline during summer and do her little antics :)

 These three sisters were all adopted to Sweden.
 They have loving and caring families.
 Such lucky girls!

 Andy the cat was adopted to Sweden.
-He lives as a beloved family member with our dear friend Linda
+He lives as a beloved family member with other furries from Samos.

 Jerry was adopted to Finland!
 He is living a very happy life with Peppe's cousin.
 He is such a lucky little boy, we can only hope that his brother will one day share that luck.